 Dry Needling is a technique physical therapists use to treat myofascial pain.
 The technique uses a “dry” needle, one without medication or injection, inserted through the skin into areas of the muscle, known as trigger points.
 It is extremely effective in treatment of musculoskeletal problems and only takes a few treatments to achieve results with reduced pain, muscle spasm and increased mobility.
-Melissa Patton, DPT, CWcHP, (Director/Owner of the Garden City location), and Shanna Currier, DPT, CKTP, CGFI (Director of the Pawleys Island location) are certified in this technique.
+Melissa Patton, DPT, CWcHP, (Director/Owner of the Garden City location) are certified in this technique.

 Vestibular rehabilitation is an exercise-based program designed by a specialized physical therapist to improve balance and reduce problems related to dizziness.
 Patients typically referred for vestibular rehabilitation therapy are those diagnosed with dizziness, imbalance, vertigo, Meniere’s syndrome, benign paroxysmal positional vertigo (BPPV), neck-related dizziness, and migraines.
 Other candidates are patients who have had a stroke or brain injury or who are at risk of falling.
 Many of our therapists have advanced training in this type of rehab and achieve excellent results.